Follow TV Tropes

 Africa is widely believed by paleoanthropologists to be the place where humans originated; Homo sapiens arose in the Horn of Africa 300,000 years ago, and began to emigrate from the continent possibly as early as 270,000 years ago.
 Migrations of H. sapiens occurred in waves, with all modern non-Africans descending from a single expansion 50,000 years ago.
 H. sapiens managed to outdo their archaic precursors Homo erectus (themselves originating from Africa 2 million years ago) by colonizing North Asia, Oceania, and the Americas, places their predecessors never reached.

-Following World War II, calls for decolonization of imperial colonies echoed throughout the world, and Africa was no exception.
-It took decades of negotiations, political bickering, and bloody independence wars, but one by one, the Europeans let their African colonies to be free.
-Unfortunately, these independence movements were erred by the fact that many of the colonies were drawn up from arbitrary borders without regard to the people who live there.
-Africans, contrary to popular perception, are not a homogeneous people, and are just as much varied in ethnicity, culture, language, and religion as anyone else in the world.
-This is before mentioning the European overexploitation of African resources, pervasive neglect of the state of affairs in the colonies thanks to years of racism, and their insistence to remain politically and economically active in the region years after independence, a form of neocolonialism.
+Following World War II, calls for the decolonization of imperial colonies echoed throughout the world, and Africa was no exception.
+It took decades of negotiations, political bickering, and bloody independence wars, but one by one, the colonies gradually achieved de jure independence.
+Unfortunately, these independence movements were complicated by the fact that many of the colonies were drawn up from arbitrary borders without regard to the people who lived there.
+Africans, contrary to popular perception, are not a homogeneous people and are just as varied in ethnicity, culture, language, and religion as anyone else in the world, if not more so.
+But as a result of this misconception, ethnic and religious groups who varied greatly from each other, and in some cases were even outright enemies, were often forced to share a country, which led to inevitable conflict.
+This is before mentioning the European power's overexploitation of African resources, pervasive neglect of the state of affairs in the colonies thanks to years of racism, and their insistence on maintaining political and economic dominance over the continent even decades after independence, via neocolonialism.
 Thus were created tropes of Africa being a hot, dusty hellhole where people live in straw huts, speak uncouth, dumb-sounding languages, are perpetually in need of assistance from mighty rich whites, are ruled by corrupt dictators, and whose only contribution to the world is a mass of refugees who cross the Mediterranean yearly in search of a better life in utopian, civilized European countries.

-If you are curious about African-Americans, they are the American-born descendants of Africans brought over to the United States as slaves in the Atlantic slave trade, particularly West Africans.
+If you are curious about African-Americans, they are the American-born descendants of Africans brought over to the United States as slaves in the Atlantic slave trade, particularly West and Central Africans.
 They are not to be confused with Africans from the continent itself, though African-Americans did establish a country in West Africa, Liberia, with that country having its own unique ethnic group, Americo-Liberians, as a result, and they also founded Freetown, the capital of Sierra Leone.
-Most Caribs are also descended from West Africans brought to the islands by Europeans in the same slave trade, with The Caribbean having many aspects of West African culture in general as a result.
+Most Afro-Caribbeans and Afro-Latinos are also descended from Africans brought to the New World by Europeans in the same slave trade, with The Caribbean having many aspects of West African culture in general as a result.

 For Africa in fiction, see Afrofuturism, Bulungi and Darkest Africa.
 See also Amoral Afrikaner, Great White Hunter and Mighty Whitey.
 And despite what you may have heard, Africa is not a country.